bovlb/frc-tips/commands/README.md

  A programmer needs to be familiar with the various command-related tricks available in WPILIB.
 I've divided them here into six groups:
 * Command groups: Classes that take one or more commands and execute them all.
 * Commands for use in groups: Commands that are useful when using command groups.
-* Runnable wrappers: Classes that turn runnables (e.g. lambda expressions) into commands
+* Runnable wrappers: Classes that turn runnables into commands
 * Command decorators: Methods provided by all commands to connect or change them.
 * Running commands: How to run a command
 * Esoteric commands: Commands that are used only in specialized circumstances